Parent page: Altium Infrastructure Server

 that are installed by default when that product itself is installed, are also acquired.

 If you are creating an installation package for downloading to your local hard drive, the installation package is not saved directly to your hard drive.
 Instead, it is simply prepared and stored in your local Altium Infrastructure Server.
 You then need to click the Download Package control.
-The package will be delivered as a ZIP file - downloaded to the default downloads location specified for your Web Browser.
+The package will be delivered as a ZIP file downloaded to the default downloads location specified for your Web Browser.
+The ZIP file needs to be installed on your local client system after it is downloaded.

 An example of an installation package that has been prepared (having used the Download button on the Products & Extensions tab) and then subsequently downloaded